dailybruin/interactive.2014.wake-of-the-storm/_posts/2014-09-05-mercy-in-action.md

 To get to the natural birth clinic in Olongapo, we had to take two jeepneys and a trike.

 Jeepneys are akin to tiny busses with no doors and are painted in bright colors.
 A lemon yellow jeepney carried us to the local market, where vendors were selling just-picked fruits, locally grown vegetables and freshly caught fish.
-This was the hub of all activity under the early morning sun.
+This was the hub of life under the early morning sun.

 {% figure_img 2 caption %}